-Our Summer Short-Term Programs for 2018 is available for your exploration.
+Our Summer Short-Term Programs for 2020 are available for your exploration.

 The benefits of participating in a study abroad trip include the following: the opportunity to learn more about your own culture from a different perspective and develop a firsthand understanding of other cultures, people and places; form friendships that will last a lifetime; increase self-confidence and to demonstrate to prospective employers that you are internationally aware - it looks great on a resume.